|

 develop into a very attractive and peaceful tourist destination, with small hotels

 and guesthouses.
 Flamingos, osprey and pelicans abound.
-West
+West Caicos is

-the old Haitian sloops.
+sloops.
 Other

 notable Cays include Parrot Cay now home to an exclusive 5 star resort